 In the next two lectures we discuss the theory of the electroweak interaction, the socalled "Glashow-Salam-Weinberg model".
 This theory can be formulated starting from the principle of local gauge invariance.

 8.1 Symmetries

 Symmetries play a fundamental role in particle physics.
 A symmetry is always related to a quantity that is fundamentally unobservable.
-In general one can distinguish four types of symmetries:
+To quote Nobel prize laureate T.D.
+Lee: